Survivorship Clinic for Older Adults

 - Comprehensive Geriatric Assessment (complete physical and neurological exam, cognitive assessment, vision and hearing screen, functional assessment [Get Up and Go], Nutritional Assessment, and Social Assessment)

 - A detailed written Survivorship Care Plan (SCP)

 Patients must meet the following criteria to be evaluated in the SOAR Clinic

 - Diagnosis of Cancer (in remission, under surveillance, or receiving active treatment)

-- Actively followed in the Lurie Cancer Clinic (Galter, 21st Floor or Prentice, 4th Floor)
+- Actively followed at Northwestern Memorial Hospital, Northwestern Medical Group, and the Lurie Cancer Clinic (Galter, 21st Floor or Prentice, 4th Floor)